Unusual types of gramophone records: Parallel grooves

 In the 1980s, the band Pink Slip Daddy released a 10-inch single called "LSD" on clear pink vinyl with pink glitter inside the vinyl.
 One side of the single had one song that played from inside out and, on the other side, there were two songs that were pressed as concentric grooves.
 Many of The Shins' 7-inch records have parallel grooves (such as their 2007 single "Phantom Limb," which has "Nothing at All" and "Split Needles (Alt.
 Version)" on the b-side.)
-The band None of Your Fucking Business released a one-sided 7-inch called "NOYFB Escapes from Hell" (side 2 has a groove, but there is no audio encoded in the groove), with 2 grooves that started from the center and ended on the outside of the disc.
+The band None of Your F***** Business released a one-sided 7-inch called "NOYFB Escapes from Hell" (side 2 has a groove, but there is no audio encoded in the groove), with 2 grooves that started from the center and ended on the outside of the disc.
 One groove ran at 45 rpm, while the other ran at 33 rpm.
 UK punk rocker Johnny Moped's debut album Cycledelic has a lead track with a parallel groove listed on the label as "0.
 Mystery Track," which runs parallel to the track.
-The 12-inch single for rap group De La Soul's 1989 song "Me Myself and I" has two different tracks in a parallel groove on the B-side.
+The 12-inch single of the hip-hop group De La Soul's 1989 song "Me Myself and I" has two different tracks in a parallel groove on the B-side.
 One groove has the Oblapos remixes of "Me Myself and I," while the other has "Brain Washed Follower."
-One version of the 12-inch single of The Sensual World by Kate Bush has the instrumental version of the track in a parallel groove – while the instrumental version also appears on side B as one of two sequential tracks."
+One version of the 12-inch single of “The Sensual World” by Kate Bush has the instrumental version of the track in a parallel groove – while the instrumental version also appears on side B as one of two sequential tracks."

 Records with parallel grooves have been used in games to provide multiple outcomes, chosen either deliberately or randomly, depending on the game.
 In 1971, Mattel introduced a game called "Talking Football," in which two players simulate a game of American football.
 Plays are recorded on small discs, each with six parallel grooves.
 The player on offense chooses one of ten possible offensive plays, each recorded on one disc, and inserts the corresponding disc into a handheld record player.
 The other player, without knowing which disc was inserted, then chooses one of six possible defensive plays, marked on the disc so that the record player plays the correct groove corresponding to the chosen combination of offensive and defensive plays.
 Some plays result in a penalty or turnover, which requires inserting a special disc for that situation, which is unmarked and therefore a random outcome is selected.